Claude Lévi-Strauss: Anthropological theories

 For Lévi-Strauss, the choice was for the demands of the social order.
 He had no difficulty bringing out the inconsistencies and triviality of individualistic accounts.
-Malinowski said, for example, that magic beliefs come into being when people need to feel a sense of control over events when the outcome was uncertain.
-In the Trobriand Islands, he found the proof of this claim in the rites surrounding abortions and weaving skirts.
+Malinowski said, for example, that magic beliefs come into being when people need to feel a sense of control over events when the outcome is uncertain.
+In the Trobriand Islands, he found proof of this claim in the rites surrounding abortions and weaving skirts.
 But in the same tribes, there is no magic attached to making clay pots even though it is no more certain a business than weaving.
 So, the explanation is not consistent.
 Furthermore, these explanations tend to be used in an ad hoc, superficial way – one postulates a trait of personality when needed.
 However, the accepted way of discussing organizational function did not work either.
 Different societies might have institutions that were similar in many obvious ways and yet, served different functions.
 Many tribal cultures divide the tribe into two groups and have elaborate rules about how the two groups may interact.
 However, exactly what they may do—trade, intermarry—is different in different tribes; for that matter, so are the criteria for distinguishing the groups.
-Nor will it do to say that dividing-in-two is a universal need of organizations, because there are a lot of tribes that thrive without it.
+Nor will it do to say that dividing in two is a universal need of organizations, because there are a lot of tribes that thrive without it.

 For Lévi-Strauss, the methods of linguistics became a model for all his earlier examinations of society.
 His analogies usually are from phonology (though also later from music, mathematics, chaos theory, cybernetics, and so on).
 "A really scientific analysis must be real, simplifying, and explanatory," he writes.
 Phonemic analysis reveals features that are real, in the sense that users of the language can recognize and respond to them.
 At the same time, a phoneme is an abstraction from language – not a sound, but a category of sound defined by the way it is distinguished from other categories through rules unique to the language.
-The entire sound-structure of a language may be generated from a relatively small number of rules.
+The entire sound structure of a language may be generated from a relatively small number of rules.